The Harsh Reality of Brown Rice SyrupUpdated: November 20, 2017Healthy Living

 Nutritional Profile of Brown Rice Syrup (BRS)

 While brown rice has a fair nutritional profile, brown rice syrup is almost fully devoid of nutrients.
-This is surprising given that the color is dark brown giving the impression that it is loaded with minerals like maple syrup or molasses.
+This is surprising given that the color is dark brown giving the impression that it is loaded with minerals like maple syrup, molasses, or malted barley.

 It is quite a shock to learn that it also has a very high glycemic index (GI).
 Coming in at a staggering 98 out of 100, it ranks higher than almost every single other processed sugar.
 This includes refined white sugar with a GI of 80 and high fructose corn syrup with a GI of 87!